IMujagic/air-quality-monitor/README.md

 ---
 **NOTE**
  - Project is still not finished
- - Documentation and run instractions are still in progress
+ - Documentation and run instructions are still in progress
 ---

 ### Frontend